Emotional Support Animals at The College of St. Benedict

 What animals are not permitted?

-For the health and safety of our committee, we will not accept requests for snakes, reptiles, ferrets, rodents, sugar gliders, or spiders since these animals cannot meet vaccination requirements to be certified disease-free.
+For the health and safety of our committee, we will not accept requests for reptiles, ferrets, sugar gliders, or spiders since these animals cannot meet vaccination requirements to be certified disease-free.
 The Centers for Disease Control and Prevention (CDC) indicated that emotional support animals should be limited to those that cannot possibly transmit Zoonotic disease.
 Zoonotic diseases are infectious diseases that can be naturally transmitted from animals to humans.

 Individuals approved for an ESA may only have one (1) animal.
 We will not accept requests for more than one ESA.